Most Blessed Sacrament Cathedral, Montego Bay

-The Most Blessed Sacrament Cathedral It is a religious building belonging to the Roman Catholic Church located in the city of Montego Bay in the northwest of the Caribbean island country of Jamaica.
+The Most Blessed Sacrament Cathedral is a religious building belonging to the Roman Catholic Church located in the city of Montego Bay in the northwest of the Caribbean island country of Jamaica.
 It is located on 3 Fort Street.

 It is a temple that follows the Roman or Latin rite, being the seat of the Catholic Diocese of Montego Bay (Dioecesis Sinus Sereni).

-Formerly a member of the Diocese of Kingston, is now a suffragan of the Metropolitan Archdiocese of Kingston.
+Formerly a member of the Diocese of Kingston, it is now a suffragan of the Metropolitan Archdiocese of Kingston.
 The present building was built in 1967 with funds from the diocese.
 All Masses and religious services are offered in English.